 GARD Article for Health-Care Professionals’ Newsletters

 A feature article has been designed for use in newsletters by health-care professionals that describes the free services that GARD offers and lists GARD contact information.
 Newsletter editors are free to edit the article to meet their publication's particular needs.

 Provides a brief description of the services that GARD offers and includes the full contact information for GARD.

 A one page flyer that includes the full contact information for GARD.

-For professional copies of these materials, call 888-205-2311 or send a request using our email form.
+For printed copies of these materials, call 888-205-2311 or send a request using our email form.
 Please include the number of copies needed in your request.